Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

+Separately, \citet{csg} propose \method{CSG}, which trades off learning environment-specific priors for only requiring one training environment.
+In contrast to \method{LaCIM}, their best approach assumes independent style and content variables, $\rmC \indep \rmS$.

-\citet{lu2022invariant} propose to perform the same task as \method{LaCIM} but with a three stage training procedure instead of the end-to-end approach of \method{LaCIM} and \method{CSG}.
-Their method is called \method{iCaRL}.
-In phase 1, they learn $\rmZ$, the set of latent generative variables for $\rmX$.
-In phase 2, they use the PC algorithm \cite{spirtes2000causation} and conditional independence testing to isolate $\rmC \subset \rmZ$, the causal parents of $Y$ .
-In phase 3, a classifier learns $p(y \mid \vc)$. \method{iCaRL} outperforms ERM and \method{IRM} on the Colored Fashion MNIST \cite{IRM} OOD classification benchmark.
+\citet{lu2022invariant} propose \method{iCaRL}, which performs the same task as \method{LaCIM} but with a 3-stage training procedure instead of the end-to-end approach.
+Phase 1: learn an environment-conditional encoder $q(\vz \mid \vx, e)$ which maps to disentangled latent variables $\rmZ$ (more on this topic in \Cref{chapter:cgm}).
+Phase 2: apply the PC algorithm \citep{spirtes2000causation} to learn a set of possible DAGs governing the factorization of the latents $\rmZ$, then identify the causal parents of $Y$, $\rmC \subset \rmZ$.
+Phase 3: Learn a classifier $w: \gC \rightarrow \gY$ using standard ERM.